Rockies vs. Giants: Odds, spread, over/under - September 16

 |Bet on this game with BetMGM

-Looking to bet on the Rockies versus Giants game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, run line, and total.
-A moneyline bet, such as the Rockies (+185) in this matchup, means that you think the Rockies will win, simple as that!
-And if they do, and you bet $10, you'd get $28.50 back.
+Have the urge to bet on the Rockies' matchup against the Giants but aren't sure where to start?
+We're here to help.
+Wagering on the moneyline, run line, and total are three of the most common ways to make bets.
+A moneyline bet means that you think one of the teams -- for example, the Rockies (+140) -- will win the contest.
+Pretty simple.
+If you bet $10 on the Rockies to beat the Giants with those odds, and the Rockies emerge with the victory, you'd get back $24.00.

-Plus, there are lots of other ways to bet, such as player props (will Ryan McMahon hit a homer?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many ways you can play, check out the BetMGM website and app.
+There are tons of other ways to bet, including on player props (will Ezequiel Tovar hit a home run?), parlays (combining picks from multiple games to multiply your winnings), and more.
+Check out the BetMGM website and app for more details on the multitude of ways you can play.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.